Chesapeake & Ohio Canal Association records

 Language of Materials

-Organized into six series: Images, Administration files, Audio-visual materials, Personal papers, Records of past presidents Ken Rollins, Rachael Stewart and Carl Linden, and Newsletter: Along the Towpath.
+Organized into seven series: Images, Administration files, Audio-visual materials, Personal papers, Records of past presidents Ken Rollins, Rachael Stewart and Carl Linden, Newsletter: Along the Towpath and Georgetown University non-motorized boathouse files.

 In 1991 the Chesapeake & Ohio Canal Canal Association donated its papers to Gelman Library.
 There have been subsequent donations from that time.